Husband E. Kimmel: Posthumous reputation and debate

-Historians agree that the United States was unprepared for the Japanese attack on Pearl Harbor at all levels.
+Historians agree that the United States was unprepared for the Japanese attack on Pearl Harbor at all levels, though this has been challenged by comments from MI6 spy Colonel Charles Howard 'Dick' Ellis, posthumously quoted in Jesse Fink's 2023 biography of Ellis, The Eagle in the Mirror.

+Ellis was deputy to William Stephenson at British Security Co-ordination in New York.

+Fink quotes Ellis: ‘[Stephenson] was convinced from the information that was reaching him that this attack was imminent, and through Jimmy Roosevelt, President Roosevelt’s son, he passed this information to the President.
+Now whether the President at that time had other information which corroborated this... it’s impossible to say.’

 Japanese military forces enjoyed clear superiority in training, equipment, experience and planning over the Americans.
 The extent to which Kimmel himself bore responsibility for the unreadiness of his Pacific Fleet has been a matter of debate.

-Some, such as submarine Captain Edward L. "Ned" Beach, concluded that Admiral Kimmel and General Short, who was also dismissed from command, were made scapegoats for the failures of superiors in Washington.
+Some, such as submarine Captain Edward L. "Ned" Beach, concluded that Kimmel and Short, who was also dismissed from command, were made scapegoats for the failures of superiors in Washington.
 Kimmel's supporters point to a series of bureaucratic foulups and circumstances beyond anyone's control that led to the fleet's lack of preparedness, including poor atmospheric conditions that blocked a radio warning from the War Department to Pearl Harbor of a possible attack, forcing it to be sent as a telegram, which delayed it long enough for the attack to start before Kimmel received it (the telegram messenger was on his way to deliver the message when the attack commenced; he was forced to take cover in a ditch.
 Kimmel did not get the warning until after the attack ended).

 Edwin T. Layton, chief intelligence officer for Kimmel and one of the officers who knew Kimmel best, provided support for Kimmel's position.
 Layton argued Kimmel had not been provided complete information and that Kimmel deployed the few reconnaissance resources at his disposal in the most logical way, given the available information.